 - Use servers that are close to you.
 If you're in the UK, a US server on the East Coast will be faster than one on the West Coast.

 - Use lightweight protocols like IKEv2, L2TP/IPSec, and WireGuard.

 - If you can only use OpenVPN, use it over UDP instead of TCP.

 - Watch Netflix outside the US on wired connections, if possible (so not Wi-Fi).

-- Use split tunneling to ensure the VPN only routes Netflix traffic (other data could slow it down).
+- Use split tunneling to ensure the VPN only routes Netflix traffic.

 Will Netflix Ban You If You Use a VPN?

 If Netflix catches you using a VPN, they will only redirect you to the Netflix proxy error page.
-But they won’t ban your account.
+They won't ban your account.